October 4 - 6, 2018

 Presenter: Mokua Ombati

-Description: This study, framed on the prism of extant data on weather and climate manipulation rituals, more prominently referred to as ‘rainmaking rituals’, explores an understanding of how cultures across Africa have over the centuries, characteristically utilised this form of cultural knowledge to respond and adapt to climate change.
+Description: This study, framed on the prism of extant data on weather and climate manipulation rituals, more prominently referred to as ‘rainmaking rituals’, explores an understanding of how cultures across Africa have, over the centuries, characteristically utilized this form of cultural knowledge to respond and adapt to climate change.

 Title: A Missed Opportunity for Transformation? – An Analysis of Official Climate Change Discourse and Adaptation Strategy in Nepal